ivandewolf1/ntv/README.md

 ## origin
-There are several small vector/matrix olibraries to choose from.
+There are several small vector/matrix libraries to choose from.
 I have previously found the one presented on parges 534 to 557 of the book "Graphics Gems IV", Jean-François Doué to be a good example
 (http://www.realtimerendering.com/resources/GraphicsGems/gems.html#gemsiv)
 (http://www.realtimerendering.com/resources/GraphicsGems/gemsiv/vec_mat/)